kakajika/RelativePopupWindow/README.md

 # RelativePopupWindow
-Android PopupWindow that can be easily layout relative to anchor View.
+Android PopupWindow that can be easily located relative to anchor View.

 ![Art](art/art1.gif)